-Devon County Council's Treasurer acted as the Authority's Chief Finance Officer (S151) for the 2011/12 financial year and also provided Exchequer, HR and ICT services to the Authority via Service Level Agreements (SLAs).
-The Authority made payments totalling £49,031 in 2011/12 for the provision of these services (£82,221 in 2010/11) of which £980 was outstanding as at 31 March 2012.
+Devon County Council's Treasurer acted as the Authority's Chief Finance Officer (S151) for the 2012/13 financial year and also provided Exchequer, HR and ICT services to the Authority via Service Level Agreements (SLAs).
+The Authority made payments totalling £42,950 in 2012/13 for the provision of these services (£49,031 in 2011/12) of which £1,213 was outstanding as at 31 March 2013.

 The Authority has an agreement with Devon County Council conferring delegated responsibility on the Authority for the inspection, maintenance and management of most Public Rights of Way within the National Park, including footpaths, bridleways and restricted byways.
-In 2011/12 the Authority received £49,700 from Devon County Council for public rights of way maintenance work (£64,000 in 2010/11).
+In 2012/13 the Authority received £49,700 from Devon County Council for maintenance work (£49,700 in 2011/12) and £46,875 for flood and storm damage repairs.

-The Authority also received contributions totalling £3,488 from the County Council and made contributions to the County Council totalling £2,135 for other Dartmoor related projects and initiatives.
+The Authority also received fees and charges totalling £2,178 from the County Council and made contributions to the County Council totalling £6,700 for other Dartmoor related projects and initiatives.